phalpern/WG21-halpern/task_region_proposal-r2.md

 * The exception handling model is simplified and more consistent with normal C++ exceptions.
-* Strict fork-join parallelism is now enforceable at compile time.
+* Strict fork-join parallelism is enforceable at compile time.
 * The syntax allows scheduling approaches other than child stealing.

 We aim to converge with the language-based proposal for low-level parallelism